janezd/orange-lecture-notes-web/public/chapters/pumice/priimkoslovje/03-prleki-in-prekmurci/index.md

 ---
-title: 'Saj Prleki so Prekmurci, ne?'
+title: 'Saj Prleki so Prekmurci, a niso?'
 date: 'Marec 2023'
 comment: ''
 ---